alexa/alexa-skills-kit-sdk-for-java/ask-sdk-local-debug/README.md

         5. You will be directed to a Login with Amazon page.
 Sign in and retrieve your ACCESS_TOKEN from the terminal.
     2. SKILL_ID: The ID of the skill you are trying to debug.
 Ensure that the developer account you used to login to obtain the access token has access to this skill.
     3. SKILL_STREAM_HANDLER_CLASS: The fully qualified name of the class in your skill package that implements either the SkillStreamHandler or SkillServlet class.
+    4. REGION: The region of the developer account.
+The accepted values are NA(North America), FE(Far East), EU(Europe).
+Defaults to NA.
+Instructions on finding out your region can be found [here](https://developer.amazon.com/en-US/docs/alexa/ask-toolkit/vs-code-testing-simulator.html#test).
 2. Configure your preferred IDE or other debugging tool to attach to the above process or execute directly from your preferred IDE.
 For example, in VS Code, this would be included in the `launch.json`:
 ```
 {